Object: Portrait of Katherine Mansfield

 - Katherine Mansfield - DigitalNZ

-- Portrait of Katherine Mansfield - Alexander Turnbull Library
+- A Portrait of Katherine Mansfield - NZ On Screen

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.